core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The ID Context parameter (see {{Sections 3.1 and 3.3 of RFC8613}}) SHALL contain the Group Identifier (Gid) of the group.
 The choice of the Gid format is application specific.
 An example of specific formatting of the Gid is given in {{gid-ex}}.
 The application needs to specify how to handle potential collisions between Gids (see {{ssec-gid-collision}}).

+### Common IV ##  {#ssec-common-common-iv}

+The Common IV parameter (see {{Section 3.1 of RFC8613}}) SHALL identify the Common IV used in the group.
+Differently from OSCORE, the length of the Common IV is determined as follows.

+* If only one among the AEAD Algorithm and the Group Encryption Algorithm is set (see {{ssec-common-context-aead-alg}} and {{ssec-common-context-cs-enc-alg}}), the length of the Common IV is the AEAD nonce length for the set algorithm.

+* If both the AEAD Algorithm and the Group Encryption Algorithm are set, the length of the Common IV is the greatest AEAD nonce length among those of the two algorithms.

 ### Authentication Credential Format ## {#ssec-common-context-authcred-format}

 The new parameter Authentication Credential Format specifies the format of authentication credentials used in the group.
 Further details on authentication credentials are compiled in {{sec-pub-key-format}}.